 Scale Medium Although a number of citizens inhabiting areas near the transportation roads can be affected, this impact will mainly occur in relation to increased traffic during the transportation of materials and workforce, which will peak at the beginning of the construction process and then decline with time.
 Frequency Daily The transportation of materials, as well as the construction works are expected to occur daily throughout the construction stage.

-Respiratory disease is the second biggest cause of death in the local community.
+Magnitude Medium Sensitivity/Vuln erability/Importance of the Resource/Receptor High Respiratory dise ase is the second bigge est cause of death in the local community.